idalbo/data_engineering_zoomcamp_project/README.md

 In this project, the COVID19 data from the Italian Health Ministry repo will be used (source https://github.com/pcm-dpc/COVID-19).
 Different files will be loaded into a Google Cloud Storage bucket and then transformed and loaded into Google BigQuery, specifically:

-* national trend at a daily level
 * regional trend at a daily level
 * provincial trend at a daily level
-* medical supplies orders
 * snapshot of population information at a regional level

 the goal of this project is to have aggregated data into fact tables inside a DWH, such that easy connections with reporting tools can be established and basic exploratory data analyses can be carried out on the various datasets about COVID19 in Italy.
+Data will be aggregated at a weekly level and compared against the population baseline for each region.

 ## Procedure